|

 Selects all untagged messages.

-It selects all messages that contain header field header
+Selects all messages that contain header field header matching

-the string is assumed to be a POSIX regexp.
-Otherwise, a
+string is assumed to be a POSIX regexp.
+(All comparison is

 If header: part is omitted, it is assumed to be ‘Subject:’.

-It selects all messages whose body matches the string.
-The matching rules are the same as described under “Header match”.
+Selects all messages with body matching the string.
+The matching rules are the same as described above.

 The following are the examples of valid message lists: